 The application is made on-line, at: https://dod-basicresearch.nvision.noblis.org/.
-The nVision web-site provides a step-by-step process for submitting the application, including the identification of co-PIs and collaborators, uploading of the white paper, CV, and letters of support from the Laboratory management and the University collaborators.
+The RunGrants web-site provides a step-by-step process for submitting the application, including the identification of co-PIs and collaborators, uploading of the white paper, CV, and letters of support from the Laboratory management and the University collaborators.
 The white paper package to be uploaded must have the following documents:

 - 1. A one-page cover sheet that identifies: 1) the submission title, organization(s), proposer's technical and administrative points of contact-including names, phone numbers, and e-mail addresses; 2) the University collaborators and their institutions, contact information, and the date and title of their most recent VBFF or MURI project. - 2.
 A technical narrative section (5 page limit, single-sided, 11 point font minimum).
 The technical narrative must describe the following: a) the basic scientific or technical research to be performed; b) how this research will leverage the expertise of external collaborators to be beneficial to DoD missions; c) the technical approach.
-References are not required but may be included within the 5 page limit, and inserted as footnotes.
-Pictures and graphics, if included, must also be part of the narrative and its 5 page limit. - 3.
-A budget section, limited to 1 page, which should provide an approximate an annual budget and a high level breakdown for personnel, travel, materials and supplies etc. - 4.
-PI's and co-PI's Curriculum Vitae (CV) (4 page limit, single-sided)
+References are not required but recommended; they can be included within the 5 page limit, and inserted as footnotes for maximizing space devoted to the narrative.
+Pictures and graphics, if included, must also be part of the narrative and its 5 page limit.